Election week could be just as long, and fraught, as 2020

 And delays leave a void for bad-faith actors to step in and attack the system.

-“The window of time from when the polls close until the race is called is the largest window for mis- and disinformation and harassment and threats,” Mr. Bluestein says.
+“The window of time from when the polls close until the race is called is the largest window for mis- and dis-information and harassment and threats,” Mr. Bluestein says.

 First, the good news: Vote counting will likely go faster in most states this time around.
 The country is no longer conducting an election at the height of a global pandemic, so fewer people are opting to vote by mail, based on early 2024 mail ballot requests and returns.
 Mail votes simply take much longer to count because those ballots require many additional steps of verification and preparation.
 And some swing states have taken steps to improve election law to speed up the vote-counting process.